michael-spengler/starting-with-typescript/responses/generate-js-file-by-transpiling.md

 # Generate the JavaScript File by Transpiling the TypeScript File

+First of all: **Congratulations** for reaching this point.
+Keep the vibes and get ready for the next step.

 1. Open VS Code Insiders
 2. Open the folder which contains your cloned repository
 3. Open the built in terminal